mattermost/docs/source/install/config-ssl-http2-haproxy.rst

 **To configure SSL and HTTP/2:**

-1. Log in to the server that hosts NGINX and open a terminal window.
+1. Log in to the server that hosts HAProxy and open a terminal window.
 2. Install git.

   If you are using Ubuntu or Debian: